-Accents were introduced in the 9th century AD to help in the pronunciation of Greek words.
+Accents are used to help in the pronunciation of Greek words.
 Originally Greek was probably tonal - the tone of voice might be higher or lower on parts of a word.
 Over time, this changed to a stress.
 There are some rules for where the accent should go on a Greek word.
-These will be given in Appendix B2.
-They will be important later, but it is best not to worry about them at this stage - the eye and brain have enough to do at present matching the letters with their sounds.
+These are given in Appendix B2.
+Accents are important as an aid to correct pronunciation, but it is best not to worry about them at this stage - the eye and brain have enough to do at present matching the letters with their sounds.

 Printed copies of the Greek New Testament show the accents, so when you read from the New Testament, either put a slight stress on the accents, or raise or lower the pitch of your voice.
+There are three accents :

-There are three accents:
+The acute, e.g. $\dot{\alpha}$ which slopes up to the right - raise the pitch by whatever feels comfortable, somewhere between a tone (doh - ray) and a fifth (doh - fa).

-- The acute, e.g. α which slopes up to the right raise the pitch by whatever feels comfortable, somewhere between a tone (doh ray) and a fifth (doh fa). - The grave, e.g. α which slopes down to the right cancels what would have been a raised tome. - The circumflex, e.g. $\tilde{\omega}$ which is only used over long vowels or diphthongs, so there is time to raise the pitch and then drop back to the normal level.
+- The grave, e.g. $\dot{\alpha}$ which slopes down to the right cancels what would have been a raised tome. - $\widehat{}$ The circumflex, e.g. $\widehat{\omega}$ which is only used over long vowels or diphthongs, so there is time to raise the pitch and then drop back to the normal level.
 If this is a problem, just put a stress on the accent.